 You can start your trip in either place.
 In my case, I started in Kanazawa as I took the shinkansen or bullet train from Tokyo.
 It’s also very much feasible to start the trip in Nagoya.

 If you are starting your trip in Kanazawa, you would probably be entering the city via its train station.
 The Kanazawa Train Station is an attraction in its own right, incorporating classical elements such as a traditional temple construct but using glass and steel as well as a twirling wooden pattern for a futuristic effect.
 If you are visiting Shirakawa-go as well, it is worth noting that bus tickets can be purchased here.
 If you are feeling peckish, check out Morimori from the shopping mall next door for some cheap conveyor belt sushi.
-Alternatively, Taiga which is a few blocks away is well-known for its grilled miso ramen broth.
+Alternatively, Menyataiga (6-3 Horikawamachi, open 11AM to 2:30PM, 5:30PM to 11PM daily except Monday) which is a few blocks away is well-known for its grilled miso ramen broth.
 Do come early if you decide to eat here as there are always long queues.

-Another attraction that you should not miss in Kanazawa is the Kenrokuen.
+Another attraction that you should not miss in Kanazawa is the Kenrokuen (7AM to 6PM during spring and summer / 8AM to 5PM during autumn and winter).
 This is considered to be among Japan’s three most beautiful gardens.
 Having visited plenty of Japanese gardens myself, I would have to say that Kenrokuen is quite impressive.
+There is a different scene to be observed with each season, from the plum and cherry blossoms in spring, flowers in summer, autumn colors in fall and the snow-covered foliage in winter.

 Heading to the Kansai Region as well?
 Check out this itinerary for Osaka and Kyoto